 Step 2: Cook the Sausage

-In a medium skillet over medium heat, cook the sausage until browned and no longer pink, about 5-7 minutes.
-Break it into small crumbles as it cooks.
+Sausage should be cooked in a medium skillet over medium heat for 5 to 7 minutes, or until browned and no longer pink.
+As it cooks, crush it into little pieces.
 The smaller the crumbles, the more evenly they’ll distribute in your muffins.

 Step 3: Prepare the Vegetables

-While the sausage is cooking, dice your bell peppers and onions into small, uniform pieces.
+Dice your onions and bell peppers into uniformly small pieces as the sausage cooks.
 Small, consistent cuts ensure even cooking and better distribution throughout the egg mixture.

 Step 4: Create the Egg Mixture